 There can be legitimate reasons for an insurer to deny a claim, but if a claim is either denied or underpaid unfairly and unreasonably, the company is not acting in good faith.

-When you buy an insurance policy, the terms are clearly spelled out in the original contract and subsequent renewal policies.
-Sometimes, the insurance company will deny a claim because they rightfully believe they don’t owe it.
-If they have a good reason to deny, it’s not a wrongful denial.
+When you buy an insurance policy, the terms are spelled out in the original contract and subsequent renewal policies.
+Sometimes the insurance company will deny a claim because they rightly believe they don’t owe it.
+If they have a good reason to deny it, it’s not a wrongful denial.

 Reasons You Can File a Bad Faith Claim

 When the insurance company unreasonably and unfairly denies a valid claim, they are acting in “bad faith,” an area of tort law established by the Oklahoma Supreme Court that allows individuals to sue for greater damages than they would have received from the original claim.
 In the state of Oklahoma, you may have a bad faith claim for any of the following reasons:

 - Delay of payment